 Moto?
 Motoboard?
 Transfer?
 Mains?

-Once every racer in attendance has been entered into the day's event, your Track Operator will print and post MOTO-SHEETS.
-These sheets list the order/number of races or "motos", riders competing in each moto, assigned bike numbers and rider serial numbers, as well as starting gate numbers for each of the three qualifying rounds and the Main Event.
+Once every racer in attendance has been entered into the day's event, your Track Operator will utilize online moto sheets.
+They will be posted to bluespringsbmx.com These sheets list the order/number of races or "motos", riders competing in each moto, assigned bike numbers and rider serial numbers, as well as starting gate numbers for each of the three qualifying rounds and the Main Event.
 Beyond this we suggest ASKING.
 Our volunteers and staff are here to help you.
-Head over to the Registration window, tell them you need help reading/ understanding the Motos posted on the Motoboard and we will get you connceted with a well-versed volunteer or track staff member to walk you through the process.
+Head over to the Registration window, tell them you need help reading/ understanding the Motos posted on the Motoboard and we will get you connected with a well-versed volunteer or track staff member to walk you through the process.

 The more you race and ride your bike, the better you will get.
-Blue Springs BMX holds open practice on Tuesday evenings from 6:00 – 8:00pm.
+Blue Springs BMX holds open practice on Tuesday evenings.
+We are offering a Novice/New Rider time slot from 5:30-6:30PM on Practice and Race nights to help our newest members get more comfortable on the track.
+If that time doesn't work for you, feel free to join us for regular practice on Tuesdays from 6:30 to 8:30PM or Fridays from 6:30 to 7:30PM and in October & November we offer Sundays 11:30AM-12:30PM( for new rider/novice riders) everyone from 12:30PM-1:30PM.
 Practice nights provide riders the opportunity to practice all or certain portions of the track at their leisure and the chance to get to know other riders at the track, all in a fun and relaxed atmosphere.
 Many newer and younger riders will take advantage of this time by finding an experienced rider willing to help them develop their skills.
-As a new BMX parent we strongly encourage you to introduce yourself to the other parents at the track and to use any time not spent watching and assisting your new "BMX'er" asking any questions you may have.
+As a new BMX parent, we strongly encourage you to introduce yourself to the other parents at the track and to use any time not spent watching and assisting your new "BMX'er" asking any questions you may have.
 Most BMX Moms and Dads are more than willing to help and to share what they've learned.
+Practice is $7/rider.

 Blue Springs BMX coordinates a variety of independently owned and operated BMX racing camps and clinics throughout the year.
 These events bring top-level, national BMX racing talent to the local scene and offer riders the opportunity to experience different skill-teaching styles and greatly expand their skills.
-Scheduled camps and clinics are posted to our Events page as they are scheduled and are also announced through our Facebook and Twitter pages.
-Be sure to "LIKE" Blue Springs BMX to receive the most up to date information!
+Scheduled camps and clinics are posted to our Events page as they are scheduled and are also announced through our Facebook and Instagram pages.
+Be sure to "LIKE" Blue Springs BMX to receive the most up-to-date information!